CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 ### 2.3.2 Frame

-A AMQP Frame is composed of five components:
+An AMQP Frame is composed of five components:

 1. Frame type
 2. Channel number